 Many years ago, there used to be 7 speakers making the day a “Long Friday” because of long messages.

-It was observed that some church members do not like a long sermon for they rather prefer to listen to a short sermon or sermonette similar to that delivered for children.
+It was observed that some church members do not like a long sermon, for they prefer to listen to a short sermon or sermon similar to that delivered for children.

-Later, many churches practice having 3 or even one speakers during the Good Friday worship service.
+Later, many churches practiced having 3 or even one speaker during the Good Friday worship service.

 Let me just point out in one sentence the description as many analyzed every saying of Jesus while hanging on the cross.

-- First, there was the word of divine forgiveness: “Father, forgive them, for they do not know what they are doing.” — Luke 23:34
+- First was the word of divine forgiveness: “Father, forgive them, for they do not know what they are doing.” — Luke 23:34

 - Second, Jesus spoke the word of eternal assurance: “I tell you the truth, today you will be with me in paradise.” — Luke 23:43